mbaumer/us_hep_funding/docs/_states/KS.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-80 NSF MPS grants, totalling $15,004,939.00
+153 NSF MPS grants, totalling $29,325,602.00

                                                 Amount ($)
 Institution
-UNIVERSITY OF KANSAS CENTER FOR RESEARCH, INC     9638181 KANSAS STATE UNIVERSITY                           4379438 WICHITA STATE UNIVERSITY                           616011 U of Kansas Ctr for Res In                         354649 Kansas State University                             16660
+UNIVERSITY OF KANSAS CENTER FOR RESEARCH, INC     14751156 KANSAS STATE UNIVERSITY                            8839202 UNIVERSITY OF KANSAS CENTER FOR RESEARCH, INC.     3400906 WICHITA STATE UNIVERSITY                           1766029 U of Kansas Ctr for Res In                          370149 EMPORIA STATE UNIVERSITY                            150000 Wichita State University                             31500 Kansas State University                              16660
 ```
 ---
 ---
 <a name="KS-01"></a>
 [Back to top](#top)
-## KS-01 -- Rep. Roger Marshall (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KS-01)
+## KS-01 -- Rep. Roger W. Marshall (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KS-01)
 ### Committees
-Roger Marshall is the #20 Republican on the House Committee on Science, Space, and Technology
+Roger W. Marshall is the #19 Republican on the House Committee on Science, Space, and Technology

-Roger Marshall is the #9 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Roger W. Marshall is the #9 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```
-In the past 5 years, this district has received: $2,146,000.00 in SC HEP grants.
+In the past 6 years, this district has received: $3,096,000.00 in SC HEP grants.
                               Amount ($)
 Institution             Year
 Kansas State University 2014      631000
                         2015      750000
                         2016      765000
+                        2017      950000
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $1,732,017.00 in NSF MPS grants.
+In the past 6 years, this district has received: $6,191,781.00 in NSF MPS grants.
                               Amount ($)
 Institution             Year
 KANSAS STATE UNIVERSITY 2013     1136720
                         2014      578637
+                        2015     2358606
+                        2016       17924
+                        2017     2083234
 Kansas State University 2015       16660
 ```
 ---